huysentruitw/entity-framework-core-mock/README.md

 ![Build status](https://github.com/cup-of-tea-dot-be/entity-framework-core-mock/actions/workflows/build-test-publish.yml/badge.svg?branch=master)

-Easy Mock wrapper for mocking EntityFrameworkCore 5 through 10 (EFCore5-10) DbContext and DbSet in your unit-tests.
+Easy Mock wrapper for mocking EF Core 10 DbContext and DbSet in your unit-tests.
 Integrates with Moq or NSubstitute.

-😢 Are you still stuck on EF Core 3.1?
-No worries, just visit [this repository](https://github.com/huysentruitw/entity-framework-core3-mock).

-😮 Wait, did you say EF6?
-You really should get worried!
-Anyway, visit [this repository](https://github.com/huysentruitw/entity-framework-mock).

 ## Get it on NuGet